The 7-step guide to the app making process

 Want to learn more?

-With your fully-researched idea in hand, the next thing you need to figure out is how you'll monetize your app.
-After all, the model you choose will make a big impact on any number of app making development decisions.
+With your fully-researched app idea in hand, the next thing you need to figure out is how you'll monetize your app.
+After all, whether it is android app, ios app, or web app, the model you choose will make a big impact on any number of app making development decisions.

 Monetization for free mobile apps

 The first question to answer is whether you want to charge for your app or not.
-Even if your app is free, it's possible to bring in revenue.
+Even if it is a free app, it's possible to bring in revenue.
 Your options include:

 Each of these has pros and cons, depending on what your long-term goals are.
 For example, a donation button is easy to implement, but might come off as unprofessional in a B2B app.
 Selling user data can be tricky, depending on the regulations that apply to you and your users, and advertising comes with technical challenges and irregular revenue.
 There are also a lot of technical details and logistics involved in advertising and user data monetization models, whereas paid models are often easier to implement (but harder to succeed with).